 To remain healthy joints depend on the availability and activity of stem cells.
 Stem cells can be aspirated with minimal discomfort from adipose tissue (fat).
 These cells can then be grown and expanded using a specialist facility, the multiplied cells can then be re-injected back into the patient directly to where they are experiencing pain, such as the knee or hip.

-Stem cells are the body’s natural healer, by administering more stem cells into a painful joint, you can assist the self-healing process of the joint, slow down degeneration and control inflammation, which is the main cause of pain and discomfort.
+Stem cells are the body’s natural healer they act as potential mediators of anti-inflammatory and enhanced wound healing effects in orthopaedics.
+By administering more stem cells into a painful joint there is the potential to assist the self-healing process of the joint, slow down degeneration and control inflammation, which is the main cause of pain and discomfort.

 - Anyone over the age of 18 and under the age of 75